The Impact Lab presenting at Digitising Industrial Heritage workshop and REMIX lecture series

-Lidia Gryszkiewicz and Giny Laroche from the Impact Lab have been invited as an expert to the ‘Digitising Industrial Heritage’ workshop organized by the by the “Remixing Industrial Pasts” team of University of Luxembourg.
+Lidia Gryszkiewicz and Giny Laroche from the Impact Lab have been invited as an expert to the ‘Digitising Industrial Heritage’ workshop and the follow up series of REMIX lecture series organized by the by the “Remixing Industrial Pasts” team of University of Luxembourg.

 ‘The legacy of industrialisation has resulted in “place[s] longing for historical self-assurance” (Achim Saupe).
 The current focus on industrial heritage has resulted in efforts to preserve and reconstruct this heritage in its original state.
 This applies not only to the memory of former workplaces, homes and recreation areas in post-industrial places, but also to the biographies of entrepreneurs, industrial workers and their families.
 The preservation and musealisation of former industrial landscapes raise further questions about the authenticity of such places.
 Public history, and with it the representation of the industrial past in museums, exhibitions and events, is situated between “original” representation and recreated staging.
 Furthermore, and this has been accelerated by the COVID-19 pandemic, an expanding field of virtual exhibitions, mobile apps, web-based applications and games is giving shape to a new form of digital public history.